Student Research Projects

 an AAS

 conference poster.
-Brian also accompanied me to the Parkes observatory to collect
+Brian also accompanied me to the

-X-ray sources (including one transient source) in the Magellanic
+two X-ray sources (including one transient source) in the Magellanic

-Clouds (see Crawford et
+Clouds (see

 al. 2009).